Student Exchange Programme

 - If the English language requirements prescribed by the host institution are higher than the above, you must follow such requirements for admission purpose.

 - Partner institutions usually require the submission of TOEFL / IELTS score reports at the time of Admission Application.
-You are therefore strongly advised to prepare your TOEFL / IELTS test as early as possible.
+You are strongly advised to prepare your TOEFL / IELTS test as early as possible.

 (for reference only)